lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 Users can query the catalogs using standard SQL query language with a few `restrictions <https://qserv.lsst.io/user/index.html#restrictions>`__.

 **Fast queries:**
-Qserv stores catalog data sharded by coordinate (RA, Dec), and catalogs typically have a primary index which is an ``objectId`` (a long integer unique to the catalog).
+Qserv stores catalog data sharded by coordinate (RA, Dec).
-ADQL query statements that include constraints by coordinate or primary index thus do not requre a whole-catalog search, and so are typically faster (and can be *much* faster) than ADQL query statements which only include constraints for other columns.
+ADQL query statements that include constraints by coordinate do not requre a whole-catalog search, and are typically faster (and can be *much* faster) than ADQL query statements which only include constraints for other columns.

 **Recommended constraint:**
 Include ``detect_isPrimary = True`` in queries for the ``Object``, ``Source``, and ``ForcedSource`` catalogs.